-Fee – $58 CAD online purchase/adult.
-It is not necessary to book tickets online, but you do receive 10% discount if you do so.
+Fee – Starts at $58 CAD online purchase/adult.
+It is not necessary to book tickets online, but you do receive a 10% discount if you do so.

 Every year in December, you can meet Santa Claus and get treats from him at the Banff Gondola.
 The gondola summit also has an interactive centre (Santa’s workshop) from the North Pole.

 Great spot to get your pictures taken.
-This event occurs all weekend from mid November to December (November 17 to December 30 2018)
+This event occurs all weekend from mid-November to December.

 Fee: Free with Gondola admission.

-With modern technology and interpreters on site, you can view the wonderful night sky in Banff, from over 7500 feet.
+With modern technology and interpreters on-site, you can view the wonderful night sky in Banff, from over 7500 feet.
 It is available for free with your Banff Gondola ride ticket.
 This event occurs from late November to March, in the evenings.
-(Fridays and Saturdays, 6-8 PM, from Nov 9 to Mar 9, 2019)

 Banff Outdoor Skating Rinks/Lakes

-- Two Jack Lake – Located only a few minutes away from Lake Minnewanka is Two Jack Lake.
-This lake is actually more popular in winters then in summer time, as it presents a stunning view of Mt Rundle, while you skate.
+8.4.
+Two Jack Lake – Located only a few minutes away from Lake Minnewanka is Two Jack Lake.
+This lake is actually more popular in winter than in the summertime, as it presents a stunning view of Mt Rundle, while you skate

-- Johnson Lake – Another spot to experience the Mt Rundle in its full glory of the winter season is Johnson Lake.
+8.5.
+Johnson Lake – Another spot to experience Mt Rundle in its full glory of the winter season is Johnson Lake.
 This lake is very popular among tourists and locals alike.
-This lake can be accessed from Lake Minnewanka.
+This lake can be accessed from Lake Minnewanka

-- Lake Louise – The best of the best if the Lake Louise.
-Located 50 minutes outside of Banff town, Lake Louise transforms into a skater’s paradise with snowy mountains, a castle and an abandoned house (which is a rental office, by the way).
+8.6.
+Lake Louise – The best of the best is Lake Louise.
+Located 50 minutes outside of Banff town, Lake Louise transforms into a skater’s paradise with snowy mountains, a castle, and an abandoned house (which is a rental office, by the way).
 This is probably one of the favorite places/lakes in Banff in winter.

-- Bow River Rink – There is a small skating oval created by the Bow River for skating.
-This rink is maintained for skating purposes and offers stunning views of Canadian Rockies as well.
+8.7.
+Bow River Rink – There is a small skating oval created by the Bow River for skating.
+This rink is maintained for skating purposes and offers stunning views of the Canadian Rockies as well.